 Shareholder approval for the proposed acquisition and recapitalisation was obtained on 6 April 2020.
 Due to its pending removal from the ASX Official List, the Company proceeded with the issue of a prospectus seeking to raise between \$5,000,000 and \$7,000,000 for the proposed acquisition and to enable re-compliance with Chapters 1 and 2 of the ASX Listing Rules.

-Global commodity markets were experiencing abnormally large volatility around that time as a result of the impact on oil demand from the COVID-19 (coronavirus) outbreak and a rapid escalation in oil production by Saudi Arabia and Russia.
-Whilst the ASX provided a final extension until 6 July 2020 for Hawkley to complete its re-compliance, a major group of proposed investors withdrew their support for the raising due to the macro-economic uncertainty with regards to prices and demand for oil and gas.
-In light of this and the difficult market conditions, the Company withdrew its prospectus on 4 June 2020 and allowed the sale and purchase agreement to lapse.
+However global commodity markets were experiencing abnormally large volatility around that time as a result of the impact on oil demand from the COVID-19 (coronavirus) outbreak and a rapid escalation in oil production by Saudi Arabia and Russia.
+Consequently a major group of proposed investors withdrew their support for the raising and in light of this and the difficult market conditions, the Company withdrew its prospectus on 4 June 2020 and allowed the sale and purchase agreement to lapse.
 The Company was formally removed from the ASX Official List on 9 June 2020.